The Voice School PORTAL

 The academic year’s event structure.

-Singing on your own and working on technique online is invaluable, but there is something particular that happens when singers come together in the room — listening, thinking, and working alongside others who share curiosity and commitment.
+Singing on your own and working on technique online is invaluable, but something particular happens when singers come together in the room, listening, thinking, and working alongside others who share curiosity and commitment.
+That in-person work is most effective when it sits within a wider framework of ongoing study and reflection.

 Each event has a clear purpose, so choosing the right one matters.
-Details unfold as the year progresses, so do keep an eye on dates and application information as they are announced.
+Details unfold as the year progresses, and events are designed to connect naturally with the wider work of the studio, so do keep an eye on dates and application information as they are announced.

 What Singers Say...